junxit/us-congress-bills-111/metadata.md

 - 2009-12-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 403 - 12 (Roll no. 989). (text: CR 12/15/2009 H14916-14917)
 - 2009-12-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 403 - 12 (Roll no. 989).(text: CR 12/15/2009 H14916-14917)
 - 2009-12-16 — The title of the measure was amended.
 Agreed to without objection.
+- 2009-12-17 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.